gvwilson/thirdbit/src/fiction/makers-return/index.md

 *Thud.*
 The ground shook again.
-The alarm bell above them rang furiously, and Cody started howling.

-A shadow fell across the square.
+The alarm bell above them rang furiously, and Cody started howling as a shadow fell across the square.

 Patient had arrived.

-It stepped over a house and swung a tree-sized arm at the belfry.
 "Get outta there!"
+Mayor Lupus shouted.
+The bot stepped over a house and swung a tree-sized arm at the belfry.
-Mayor Lupus shouted just before its fist slammed into the wooden walls, splintering it.
+Its fist slammed into the wooden wall, splintering them.
 The alarm bell clanged one last time as the giant's second swing sent the top of the belfry crashing down into the street below.